wkolowski/Type-Theory-Wishlist/README.md

 & ts   => map map-net t.ts
 ```

 Defining functions into `NETree`s is much easier, as shown in the above example of `map`.
-We define the fields of the result `NETree` using copattern syntax, while at the same time taking apart the input `NETree` using dot syntax.
+We define the fields of the result `NETree` using copattern syntax, while at the same time taking apart the input `NETree` by accessing its fields using dot syntax.
+Note that the recursive call is `map map-net t.ts`, i.e. we are dealing with higher-order recursion.
+This is caused by the fact that `t.ts` is a `List` of `NETree`s, so `NETree` itself is a [Nested Inductive Type](#nested-inductive-types).

 ```
 data NEBTree (A : Type) : Type